TheoRepo/Julia-demo-code/README.md

 # demos
-Demos and tutorials for ORIE 4741
+This repository contain Julia demo code from ORIE 4741 course.